Systemic Enzymes – A Powerful Tool for Boosting Overall Health and Wellness

 Our bodies produce many important enzymes on their own, but our enzyme production decreases with age.
-This enzyme deficiency may contribute to the symptoms of aging and poor health, such as joint pain, slower wound healing, circulatory or other disorders.
+This enzyme deficiency may contribute to the symptoms of aging and poor health.

 Dr. Edward Howell believes that we have an “enzyme bank account,” which declines as we age.
 Depleting our enzyme bank account, such as eating a low-enzyme diet, can contribute to poor health and diseases.

 Fortunately, many raw and fermented foods are rich in enzymes.
 Some can aid digestion, while others may be absorbed into the bloodstream and deliver systemic benefits.

 Many plant-based foods are rich in enzymes.
 Therefore, following a diet rich in raw fruits and vegetables is a healthy way of consuming an enzyme-rich diet.